-At the end of 2014 the National Charging Infrastructure Knowledge Platform Foundation (NKL) was founded.
+An for this achievement important organisation is the National Charging Infrastructure Knowledge Platform Foundation (NKL).
 The NKL’s goal is to lower the cost of public infrastructure for all stakeholders through shared projects.
 To that end, the foundation is working to optimise the installation process, which involves the distribution system operator, charging point operator, and municipality.

 Also a network of fast-charging stations is being rolled out along Dutch highways.
 Many regional governments, cities, and companies now provide EV fast chargers in parking lots.
 The Netherlands has selected fast charging as a necessary option to complete the country’s charging infrastructure.
-Over 600 fast charging points are available by the beginning of 2017 throughout the Netherlands.
+Almost 3,250 fast charging points are available by the end of November 2022 throughout the Netherlands.

 Following the EV trend, the number of charging stations has grown significantly.
 Aside from a number of public and semi-public charging stations which are easy to monitor, there are also private charging stations.
-The number of private charging stations has reached 72,000 by the end of 2016.
-Altogether the Dutch EV charging infrastructure grew substantially in 2016.
-The number of public charging points rose from 18,251 to 26,700.
-Private charging points rose from 55,000 to 72,000.
-Finally, the number of fast-chargers rose from 465 to 612.
+The number of private charging stations has grown from approximately 63,000 at the end of 2016 to over 335,000 at the end of November 2022.
+Altogether the Dutch EV charging infrastructure grew substantially in the past few years.